UM-Myeloma-Genomics/GCP_MM/guide/README.md

 ## Example

 **IRMMa web interface provide individualized risk estimates for each patient.**
-* As reported above IRMMa´s knowledge bank predictions of probabilities at 5 years to be alive range from 40 to 80%, and 10 to 55% to be in remission and alive.
+* As reported above IRMMa´s knowledge bank predictions of probabilities at 5 years to be alive range from 40 to 80%, 10 to 55% to be in free of POD and 5-47% to be alive in remission.
 * A risk of being in remission and alive at 5 years of 50% might seem low and concerning, but it is actually sign of very favorable outcomes according to IRMMa performances and distribution of risk across different states.
-* In fact, IRMMa lowest risk of PD is 55%.
+* In fact, we see IRMMa's highest EFS to be 55%.

 ### State Risk
 * Example of the different states for a given query/profile.
 Moving the mouse cursor along the x-axis provides probabilities across states over time.